vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 ## Normalizing Flow Models
 - flow-based models are more general than [normalizing flow](https://arxiv.org/abs/1505.05770)
-- flow-based stands for invertible transformation
+- flow-based stands for invertible (bijective) transformation
 - normalizing stands for desired normal distribution on the output
 - use-cases thanks to mapping to simple normal distribution:
   - anomaly or defect detection as low probability samples